tomaspasie/arxivcode/Final Report.md

 ### **Key Achievements**

-Our system successfully indexes 249 high-quality ArXiv papers with [X] extracted code snippets, providing semantic search capabilities that were previously unavailable.
-The retrieval system achieves [X]% overall accuracy on [X] test queries, with sub-second response times ([X]ms average) that make it practical for real-world use.
+Our system successfully indexes 196 high-quality ArXiv papers with 2,490 extracted code snippets, providing semantic search capabilities that were previously unavailable.
+The retrieval system achieves 21.7% fully relevant accuracy (95.6% including partial matches) on 23 test queries, with sub-second response times (313ms average) that make it practical for real-world use.
 The interactive web interface enables researchers to search for theoretical concepts and receive relevant code implementations with AI-generated explanations, transforming a process that previously took hours into one that takes seconds.

 ### **Key Lessons Learned**